-For further information, please contact Mrs Gibson, Mrs Ellis or Mrs Montiel.
+For further information, please contact Mr Allport, Mrs Ellis or Mrs Montiel.

-immersing myself in the culture and learning more about the country.
+"This year I have enjoyed immersing myself in the culture and learning more about the country.
 I have really enjoyed the French homestay as it helped me improve my conversational French but also I now understand more about the daily way of French life, it was an unforgettable and incredible experience.
 I think it is also really important to remember that if you do struggle with anything there is always someone available to help and having a native French speaker to work with in small groups will really help you improve as well."